Meats

 7. Other additives

 Sugar is often added to counterbalance the saltiness from the brining, but the amount of sugar added is almost negligible.
-In most cases the values on the packs we checked were all less than 1g per 100g.
+In most cases the values on the packs we checked were less than 1g per 100g.

 Nitrites are also added during the brining process to control the growth of bacteria and give the meat a reddish colour and a favourable aroma and texture.
 Nitrite levels must be kept under certain concentrations to ensure the meat cures safely.
-They are usually listed as additive number 250 or sodium nitrite and were found in all the hams tested.
+They are usually listed as additive number 250 or sodium nitrite, and were found in all the hams tested.

 How to cook the perfect Christmas ham